wandersoncferreira/mamulengo/README.md

 ```

-Please, see the `time-travel-test` namespace to see some working examples.
+Please, see either `time-travel-{pg,h2}-test` namespaces to
+see some working examples.

 ## Why `mamulengo`?